 No matter how trustworthy your services, business, and products are, if your website looks outdated or unprofessional, you’ll be losing tons of potential business.
 Visitors to a website decide within 5 seconds if they want to stay on your website.
 If they feel like your website is illegitimate or spammy, they’ll click off in those 5 seconds.

 There are a variety of web pages you can include on your site as trust signals.
-Having an About Us page and a regularly updated blog makes your business seem more accessible and current.
+Having an About Us page and a regularly updated business blog makes your business seem more accessible and current.

 By implementing these trust signals on your website, you’ll increase conversion and gain new customers.
 Having a trustworthy website is essential for any business, particularly if they are involved in e-commerce or asking for personal information online.